Smooth Talk

 Smooth Talk is a 1985 film directed by Joyce Chopra, loosely based on Joyce Carol Oates' short story "Where Are You Going, Where Have You Been?"
 (1966), which was in turn inspired by the Tucson murders committed by Charles Schmid.
-The protagonist and main character, Connie Wyatt, is played by Laura Dern.
+The protagonist, Connie Wyatt, is played by Laura Dern.
 The antagonist, Arnold Friend, is played by Treat Williams.

 The film was produced by American Playhouse and Goldcrest Films, and originally released to movie theaters in 1985.
 The original music score was composed by Russ Kunkel and Bill Payne.
-The film won the Grand Jury Prize in the Dramatic category at the 1986 Sundance Festival.
+The film won the Grand Jury Prize Dramatic at the 1986 Sundance Film Festival.

 Plot

 Connie Wyatt is a restless 15-year-old who is anxious to explore the pleasures of her sexual awakening.
 Before she enters her sophomore year in high school, she spends the summer moping around her family farmhouse.
 She suffers from the put-downs of her mother, Katherine, while hearing nothing but praise for her older sister, June.
-Her father Harry somehow manages to float around the family tensions.
-Connie also helps paint the cottage, just as her mother constantly demands her to.
+Her father, Harry, somehow manages to float around the family tensions.
+Connie also helps paint the cottage, just as her mother constantly demands.

 Connie passes the time cruising the local shopping mall with her friends and flirting with boys.
 However, when an actual date leads to heavy petting, she escapes from the boy's car.
 She frequents a hamburger joint popular with locals, where unbeknownst to her, an older man observes her with interest.
 One night as she leaves, the man playfully tells Connie, "I'm watching you!"
 Connie and her mother get into an argument about her going out at night and being careful with whom she flirts, which results in Katherine slapping Connie when she brings up how Katherine became a young mother.
 Connie declines to attend a barbecue with her family that afternoon and is left alone in the house.